Frequently Asked Questions

 What is Sen. McConnell's role in the Center?

 In cooperation with university officials, Sen. McConnell established the McConnell Center in 1991 and has generously raised a multi-million dollar endowment to support its programs and scholarships.
-Sen. McConnell continues to be engaged with the Center by helping us attract the most —to speak to the university community and McConnell Scholars.
+Sen. McConnell continues to be engaged with the Center by helping us attract the most —to speak to the university community.
 He also gives generously of his time as he meets informally with McConnell Scholars several times each year.
 The senator, however, plays no role in the governance of the Center or in the selection of students who receive McConnell scholarships.

 Does the Center offer opportunities for graduate students?